Harsh1347/FPLDATA/README.md

-# FPLDATA
+# FPLDATA :Football:
-Get processed and cleaner data from the FPL API!
+## Get processed and cleaner data from the FPL API!

 ## Installation
 Run the following code to install: